 - Business terms.
 We pay royalties twice annually on net sales (the money left over after production and printing costs are covered).
 Our royalty rates are typically higher than the industry standard.
 We don’t pay advances.

 - Book formats.
 Our paperbacks are 6” x 9” (15.24cm x 22.86cm), and are printed on high-quality paper with four-color covers and interiors.
 Our ebooks come in four DRM-free digital formats: PDF, ePUB (for iPads), MOBI (for Kindles), and DAISY (for people with impaired vision).

 - Distribution.
 We sell directly via our website and fulfill orders globally.
 We also sell via Amazon and via retailers and wholesalers that do business with Ingram Publisher Services.

 - Covers.
 We’re glad to have your input, but the final design up to us.
 We’ve worked with the acclaimed design team from The Heads of State to develop each of our covers.

 Ready to pitch your idea?
 Great!

-Unless you have a fully fleshed-out book proposal to share, please complete our one-page “pre-proposal” template.
+Unless you have a fully fleshed-out book proposal to share, please complete our one-page “pre-proposal” (details here).
 It’s short, but it’s not easy: your challenge is to communicate the essence and value of your idea—and your voice and tone—within some tight constraints.

 If we’re interested, we’ll work with you to grow your pre-proposal into a more formal proposal (with a writing sample).
-We’ll then share it with the industry experts on our editorial board and share their feedback with you.
+We’ll ask a few industry experts we know to provide feedback, which we’ll then share with you.
 If your proposal successfully jumps through all these hoops, we’ll send you a contract.
 Then the real fun begins.